vkpati20/Ham-and-Spam-Classifier/README.md

 <h1>Ham and Spam Classifer using Python</h1>

 <h3>Files/Folders</h3>
 Train folder: Contains two folders, Ham and Spam.
-Ham folder contains all the ham emails in .txt format and Spam folder contains all the spam emails in .txt format
+Ham folder contains all the ham emails in .txt format and Spam folder contains all the spam emails in .txt format<br>

 Test folder: Contains two folders, Ham and Spam.
 Ham folder contains ham and spam emails in .txt format and Spam folder also contain ham and spam emails in .txt format

 Output pdf: Contains the output of program with and without Stop words.<br>
-  <em>Stop words: Words that are insignificant when classifying ham and spam emails<em>
+  <em>Stop words: Words that are insignificant when classifying ham and spam emails</em>

 <h3>Description</h3>